-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 40: §5323.
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:

+§5323.
 Complaint Surveys

 - A. Pursuant to R.S.
-40:2009.13 et seq., the department has the authority to conduct unannounced complaint surveys on crisis receiving centers. - B. The department shall issue a statement of deficiency to the center if it finds a deficiency during the complaint survey. - C. Plan of Correction - 1.
-Once the department issues a statement of deficiencies, the department may require the center to submit an acceptable plan of correction. - 2.
-If the department determines that other action, such as license revocation, is appropriate, the center: - a. may not be required to submit a plan of correction; and - b. will be notified of such action. - D. Follow up Surveys - The department may conduct a follow-up survey following a complaint survey in which deficiencies were cited to ensure correction of the deficient practices.
+40:2009.13 et seq., the department has the authority to conduct unannounced complaint surveys on crisis receiving centers. - B. The department shall issue a statement of deficiency to the center if it finds a deficiency during the complaint survey.

+C. Plan of Correction

+- Once the department issues a statement of deficiencies, the department may require the center to submit an acceptable plan of correction. - 2.
+If the department determines that other action, such as license revocation, is appropriate, the center: - a. may not be required to submit a plan of correction, and - b. will be notified of such action.

+D. Follow up surveys

+1. The department may conduct a follow-up survey following a complaint survey in which deficiencies were cited to ensure correction of the deficient practices.

 - 2. If the department determines that other action, such as license revocation, is appropriate: - a. a follow-up survey is not necessary; and - b. the center will be notified of such action. - E. Informal Reconsiderations of Complaint Surveys - 1.
 A center that is cited with deficiencies found during a complaint survey has the right to request an informal reconsideration of the deficiencies.
-The center's written request for an informal reconsideration must be received by HSS within 10 calendar days of the center's receipt of the statement of deficiencies. - An informal reconsideration for a complaint survey or investigation shall be conducted by the department as a desk review. - 3.
+The center's written request for an informal reconsideration must be received by HSS within 10 calendar days of the center's receipt of the statement of deficiencies. - 2.
+An informal reconsideration for a complaint survey or investigation shall be conducted by the department as a desk review. - 3.
 Correction of the violation or deficiency shall not be the basis for the reconsideration. - 4.
 The center shall be notified in writing of the results of the informal reconsideration. - 5.
 Except for the right to an administrative appeal provided in R.S.
-40:2009.16, the informal reconsideration shall constitute final action by the department regarding the complaint survey, and there shall be no further right to an administrative appeal. - F. Administrative Appeals - 1.
-To request an administrative appeal, the Division of Administrative Law must receive the center's written request for an appeal within 30 calendar days of the receipt of the results of the administrative reconsideration. - The administrative law judge is: - a. limited to determining whether the survey was conducted properly or improperly; and - b. precluded from overturning, deleting, amending or adding deficiencies or violations.
+40:2009.16, the informal reconsideration shall constitute final action by the department regarding the complaint survey, and there shall be no further right to an administrative appeal.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 40:
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41: